 Bentonite clay has to be one of the absolute BEST products for drawing things out of your body.
 No matter whether it’s a splinter, pimples, boil or cactus prickle, bentonite clay will pull it out.

 As with the face mask information, simply mix your powdered bentonite clay with water, but into a thick paste this time, and apply it thickly over the problem.
 However, you’ll want to cover the clay this time to keep the moisture in, rather than letting it dry.
 I find plastic food wrap works really well for this.
 Leave it on overnight or longer if necessary, and reapply if needed.

-Again, using apple cider vinegar and/or essential oils can also be really beneficial here, and provide a better, faster result.
+Again, using apple cider vinegar with or without essential oils can also be really beneficial here, and provide a better, faster result.

 I generally keep a small jar or container of clay on hand, mixed up into a thick paste in the bathroom cabinet.
 It’s really handy to be able to apply it with a sticking plaster or band-aid to splinters, and even bites and stings (instant relief!) and of course clay that has been wet for a period of time works best.

-Making your own bentonite clay toothpaste or tooth powder is cost effective and it works really, really well.
-Check out my bentonite clay toothpaste recipe in this post.
+Make your own bentonite clay toothpaste or tooth powder because it is cost effective and it works really, really well.

 So, you’ll be starting to pick up on a theme here….
 You can make your own bentonite clay hair mask also.
 Simply use the same type of ingredients – clay, water, ACV and essential oils – as you did for the face mask and poultice, but make the mixture wetter and runnier so you can apply it to your hair.

 Apply it to wet hair and then leave it for about 30 minutes, OR use plastic food wrap around your hair to keep the clay wet for longer.